3dendroid/Dobrii_Dobrii_C-C-plus-plus/README.md

-Logging lessons of the course Good, good Python C\C++ - training course from Sergey Balakirev
+Logging lessons of the course Good, good C\C++ - training course from Sergey Balakirev